Infidels (album): Songs

 Beginning with Infidels, Dylan ceased to preach a specific religion, revealing little about his personal religious beliefs in his lyrics.
 In 1997, after recovering from a serious heart condition, Dylan said in an interview for Newsweek, "Here's the thing with me and the religious thing.
 This is the flat-out truth: I find the religiosity and philosophy in the music.
-I don't find it anywhere else … I don't adhere to rabbis, preachers, evangelists, all of that.
+I don't find it anywhere else ...
+I don't adhere to rabbis, preachers, evangelists, all of that.
 I've learned more from the songs than I've learned from any of this kind of entity."

 Though Infidels is often cited as a return to secular work (following a trio of albums heavily influenced by born-again Christianity), many of the songs recorded during the Infidels sessions retain Dylan's penchant for biblical references and religious imagery.
 An example of this is the opening track, "Jokerman".
 Along with biblical references, the song's lyrics reference populists who are overly concerned with the superficial ("Michelangelo indeed could've carved out your features") and more about action than thinking through the complexities ("fools rush in where angels fear to tread").
-A number of critics have called Jokerman a sly political protest, addressed to an antichrist-like figure, a "manipulator of crowds … a dream twister".
+A number of critics have called Jokerman a sly political protest, addressed to an antichrist-like figure, a "manipulator of crowds ... a dream twister".

 The second track, "Sweetheart Like You", is sung to a fictitious woman.
 Oliver Trager's book Keys to the Rain: The Definitive Bob Dylan Encyclopedia mentions that some have criticized this song as sexist.
 Indeed, music critic Tim Riley makes that accusation in his book Hard Rain: A Dylan Commentary, singling out lyrics like "a woman like you should be at home/That's where you belong/Taking care of somebody nice/Who don't know how to do you wrong."
 However, Trager also cites other interpretations that dispute this claim.
 Some have argued that "Sweetheart Like You" is being sung to the Christian church ("what's a sweetheart like you doing in a dump like this?"), claiming that Dylan is mourning the church's deviation from scriptural truth.
 The song was later covered by Rod Stewart on his 1995 album A Spanner in the Works and translated and sung by the Italian songwriter Francesco De Gregori in his 2015 album De Gregori sings Bob Dylan.
+Dylan later stated that the line which some criticized "didn't come out exactly the way I wanted it to."